dreamthought/corporate-repo-governer/README.md

 They would like to police this in a gentle way at the earilest possible moment.

+# Structure

+This repository may be considered a mono-repository of sorts with two interdependent microservices.
+I would usually keep them totally decoupled or use subtrees between repositories if I had to, however this structure suites the illustrative purpose of this exercise.
+The services are split along single responsibility lines:
+* A minimally blocking webhook listener and new repository event dispatcher.
+This also filters for domain events we care about.
+* An asynchronously processing Java service which validates repository names.

 # What are we going to build?

 I am going to take you a journey which solves evil corp's problem: